AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Text inputs: jump to end, slow rendering, unusual characters
 - Clear preview and state when load new app
 - Select in copied page selects the corresponding element in the page copied from
 - Dependencies error while editing blows up editor
+- No code generation error for unknown name in text element
 - Select does not respond to alt-click to highlight
 - Editor height styles allow property panel to be larger than container, so page scrolls up